Abhijit1102/Breast-Cancer-prediction/README.md

 #  End-to-End Modular Machine Learning Breast Cancer Prediction Project

+## Project Description

 The End-to-End Modular Machine Learning Breast Cancer Prediction Project is a comprehensive solution designed to accurately classify breast cancer cases with an impressive classification accuracy of 99.45%.
 Following industry standards, the project encompasses various modules that work together seamlessly to provide a robust and efficient prediction system.

-## Project Description

-This project aims to deploy a machine learning model for predicting diabetes using the sklearn library.
-The model is trained on a diabetes dataset and provides predictions based on the input features.
-The Flask framework is used to create a web application that allows users to interact with the model and obtain predictions.

 ## Project Structure